developer239/nest-vite-fullstack-microservices-poc/README.md

-# Nest Vite Fullstack Microservices
+# Nest Vite Fullstack Microservices PoC

 This repository is structured as a monorepo containing multiple NestJS microservices and will include frontend applications in the future.
 It utilizes Turborepo for managing builds and TypeORM for database interactions.

+## TODO

+- [ ] CI
+- [ ] CD
+- [ ] TODOs in code and infinite number of small issues that I did not have time to fix

 ## Apps